abid-ahmad/ibm-intro-to-cybersecurity-tools-notes/week-02.md

 ---

-📘 **Disclaimer**: These notes are based on the IBM course *"Introduction to Cybersecurity Tools & Cyberattacks"* on [Coursera](https://www.coursera.org/learn/introduction-cybersecurity-tools-cyberattacks).
+📘 **Disclaimer**: These notes are based on the IBM course *"Introduction to Cybersecurity Tools & Cyberattacks"* on [Coursera](https://www.coursera.org/learn/introduction-cybersecurity-cyber-attacks#modules).
-They are written for personal learning and educational use only.
+They are written for **personal learning and educational use only**.